Relational Quadrilateralland. I. The Classical Theory: Motivating Quadrilateralland in particular

-\underline{Key 9} is knowledge of the isometry groups and that these turn out to be mathematically simple.
-They are $SO(N - 1)$ for $N$-stop metrolands and $SU(N - 1)/\mathbb{Z}_{N - 1}$ for $N$-a-gonlands, which is just $SO(3)$ for triangland and is $SU(3)/\mathbb{Z}_3$ for quadrilateralland.
-See Paper II for more.
-I mention this here as regards +motivation.
-Isom($\mathbb{CP}^2$) = $SU(3)/\mathbb{Z}_3$ which is sufficiently similar to $SU(3)$ to give the same representation theory and mathematical form of conserved quantities as in the idealized flavour $SU$(3) or the colour $SU$(3) of Particle Physics \cite{PS}.
-[One can argue further for colour involving this quotient rather than $SU(3)$ itself.]
-In the $\mathbb{CP}^2$ context, the $SU(3)$ is nonlinearly realized; this has been studied by MacFarlane \cite{MacFarlane, MF03bMF79} (some results of which are already in \cite{BGM71}; also see \cite{W82b}).
-Paper II then provides the quadrilateralland interpretation of $\mathbb{CP}^2$'s $SU(3)$ of conserved quantities.
-Other $\mathbb{CP}^2$ interpretations include the following.
+Further motivations from Quadrilateralland having $\mathbb{CP}^2$ and $SU(3)$ mathematics are as follows.
+In the $\mathbb{CP}^2$ context, the $SU(3)$ group is nonlinearly realized; this has been studied by MacFarlane \cite{MacFarlane, MF03b, MF79} (some results of which are already in \cite{BGM71}; also see \cite{W82b}).
+This work of MacFarlane's represents the start of the present paper's quadrilateralland interpretation of $\mathbb{CP}^2$'s $SU(3)$ of conserved quantities.
+Other occurrences of $\mathbb{CP}^2$ mathematics in Physics include the following.

-A) qutrits in Quantum Information Theory \cite{QuTrit}; these can also be interpreted in terms of quadrilaterals and qu$n$its in terms of $N$-a-gons for $N = n + 1$.
+A) qutrits in Quantum Information Theory \cite{QuTrit-1, QuTrit-2, QuTrit-3}; these can also be interpreted in terms of quadrilaterals and qu$n$its in terms of $N$-a-gons for $N = n + 1$.
 These are motivated by there being much more information storage in a system based on qu$n$its rather than on qubits.

-B) $SU(3)$ corresponding to $\mathbb{CP}^2$ also occurs in the theory of skyrmions and in nonlinear sigma models; these are good toy models \cite{Skyrme} for some aspects of Yang--Mills theory -- these models possess instantons, $\theta$-vacua and topological quantum numbers. $\mathbb{CP}^2$ is here present in its quotient form as the targetspace \cite{+Sig}.
+B) $SU(3)$ corresponding to $\mathbb{CP}^2$ also occurs in the theory of skyrmions and in nonlinear sigma models.
+Each of these are theoretical concepts in Particle Physics along the following lines.
+Skyrmions are good toy models \cite{Skyrme} for some aspects of the Yang--Mills theory of the strong and electroweak forces (instantons, $\theta$-vacua and topological quantum numbers).
+On the other hand: nonlinear sigma models \cite{+Sig-1, +Sig-2} usefully model a number of aspects of diffeomorphisms and of string-theoretic target spaces. $\mathbb{CP}^2$ is here present in its quotient form as the target space.

-C) In the study of gravitational instantons, $\mathbb{CP}^2$ is Einstein, and hence a solution of the Euclidean-signature version of GR \cite{GiPo}.
-(This rests on $\mathbb{CP}^2$ being Einstein and instantons in any case being Euclideanizations so that the ++++ signature does not get in the way of this application) \cite{GH79}.
+C) Complex projective spaces play a prominent role in Penrose's twistor theory approach to GR (and the whole of Theoretical Physics more generally).
+For instance, planes in projective twistor space are given by $\mathbb{CP}^2$ spaces \cite{Huggett}.

-D) Finally, complex projective spaces play a prominent role in twistor theory (e.g. planes in projective twistor space are given by $\mathbb{CP}^2$'s \cite{Huggett}).
+D) Finally, $\mathbb{CP}^2$ is well-known to be Einstein.
+(I.e. its Ricci tensor is constantly proportional to its metric tensor.)
+Hence it is a solution of the Euclidean-signature version of GR \cite{GiPo1, GiPo2}, which is the defining condition for gravitational instantons \cite{GH79-1, GH79-2}.
+This is how Gibbons and Pope's work on gravitational instantons comes to be of relevance in the present paper.